top of page

 • Name, date of birth and NI number of the sponsor.

-• Name, date of birth and passport reference number of the person(s) seeking entry to the UK;
+• Name, date of birth, country of origin and passport reference number of the person(s) seeking entry to the UK;

-• Name and date of birth of other occupants in the property to be inspected;
+• Name, date of birth and relationship to the sponsor of all other occupants in the property;

-• Current Gas Safe Certificate for the property (if rented).
+• Confirmation of a current Gas Safe Certificate for the property (if rented).

 Further details of the information required can be found on the application form.